 Start at a low intensity to warm up your body for about 10 minutes, then increase your speed over time.
 As your body gets used to running, you can begin to run faster with asthma.

 Take frequent breaks.
 Long-distance running can trigger an asthma attack, as it requires prolonged breathing.

 Run shorter distances and stop when necessary.
 This will make it easier to run more regularly, which can help increase your lung capacity over time.

-Cold, dry air can constrict your airways.
+EIB often gets worse when the air is cold and dry air.
 If it’s cold outside, wrap your mouth and nose with a scarf.
 This will help you breathe in warmer air.

 Run with a friend whenever possible.
 Let them know what they should do if you experience asthma symptoms.